 Designs and names of buildings, couplet poems, articles on inscriptions, and decorative paintings, are the direct expressions of the owners' literary attainments and achievements, as well as their social status and reputation.

 Couplet Poems on Pavilion of Surging Waves or Canglang Pavilion in Suzhou.

 Architectures — Artificial Arts in Nature

-Enclosed by walls, a classical Chinese garden usually include different types of functional buildings.
+Enclosed by walls, a classical garden usually includes different functional buildings.

 Luxurious Nanmu Hall or Wufeng Xianguan of Lingering Garden, Photo by 97Lang.

-Main House or Tang: Residence of the owner, also could be used for the family to hold celebration activities, usually the biggest building complex of the garden.
+Main House or Tang: The owner's residence; it also could be used for the family to hold celebration activities, usually the biggest building complex in the garden.